What makes Jeff qualified to lecture on the subject?

 While at Lehman Brothers, Jeff appeared as the featured guest on Wall Street Week with Louis Rukeyser – a highlight of his career.
 At PaineWebber, he was selected to serve on their Focus List Stock Selection and Risk Management committees.

-His book, Relationship Investing – Stock Market Therapy For Your Money, was published in 2017.
-It uses life’s experiences and personal interactions as the common denominator to make the market’s movements and mannerisms relatable to a broad audience.
-It’s an easily understandable and engaging text for audiences across the investing spectrum.
+His book, Relationship Investing – Stock Market Therapy For Your Money, was named 2018’s “Best Investment Book of the Year” by the 2018 Stock Trader’s Almanac.
+It uses life’s experiences and personal interactions as the common denominator to make the market’s movements and mannerisms relatable to a broad audience, and serves as an easily understandable and engaging text.
 The book also discusses risk management, the key in any investment approach and something that needs to be emphasized in the financial education arena.
-It was named 2018’s “Best Investment Book of the Year” by the 2018 Stock Trader’s Almanac.

 Jeff has been the keynote speaker for Merrill Edge, and a featured presenter for Wells Fargo Advisors, the National Association of Active Investment Managers (NAAIM), and the Money Management Institute conference in New York City.
 He has appeared on CNBC’s Squawk Box, Fast Money, Talking Numbers, and Trading Nation shows.
-In addition to having appeared on Bloomberg television’s Technically Speaking, Chart Attack, Charts Go, and What’d You Miss broadcasts, Jeff is a guest on Bloomberg Radio.
+In addition to having appeared on Bloomberg television’s Technically Speaking, Chart Attack, Charts Go, and What’d You Miss broadcasts, Jeff has been a guest on Bloomberg Radio and Money Talk radio KTRS in St. Louis.
 He has also been quoted in Barron’s and Barron’s On-Line.
-Jeff has addressed finance classes at Cornell University’s Johnson Graduate School of Management, New York University Business School, Muhlenberg College, and Endicott College, and spoke to the New York City school teachers for the nationally recognized Stock Market Game.
+Jeff has addressed finance classes at Cornell University’s Johnson Graduate School of Management, Columbia Business School, New York University Business School, Muhlenberg College, Endicott College, and Southern Arkansas University as their Executive In Residence, and spoke to the New York City school teachers for the nationally recognized Stock Market Game.
 He was also the featured speaker for the American Institute of CPA’s (AICPA) and a guest presenter at the annual American Association of Individual Investors (AAII) conference.
 Jeff has taught technical analysis to both local and international audiences, and served as a guest presenter on stock market panels.
 His articles have been featured in MarketWatch, the American Association of Individual Investors, and the Market Technician’s Journal publications.

 Jeff has been a member of the Market Technicians Association since 1984, and earned his Chartered Market Technician (CMT) designation in 1989.

-The upbeat, humorous, entertaining, and informative nature of his market stories, experiences, and lessons linger with audiences for years to come.
+The upbeat, humorous, entertaining, and informative nature of his market stories, experiences, and lessons lingers with audiences for years to come.

 As Jeff is fond of saying, the only guarantees in the business of investing in the stock market are hard work and losses.
 The key lies in how you control the latter.
 On that note, here’s to wishing you well in your stock market endeavors, and hoping that you’ll consider Jeff the next time you’re in the market for a motivational speaker.